by Laura Lai/ Uncategorized

 Third Person Limited POV:

-‘At last the door opened, and my servant entered.
-He turned
+‘At last the door opened, and his servant entered.
+He turned gazed eyes upon him.

 ‘Mr. Campbell, sir,’ said the man.

-at once, Francis.’
-I felt I was myself again.
-My mood of cowardice had passed
+‘Ask him to come in at once, Francis.’
+He felt he was himself again.
+His mood of cowardice had passed away.

-In a few moments Alan Campbell walked in, looking very stern and rather pale,
+The man bowed and retired.
+In a few moments Alan Campbell walked in, looking very stern and rather pale, his pallor being intensified by his coalblack hair and dark eyebrows.’
+Oscar Wilde – The Picture of Dorian Gray

 ‘Mr. Campbell, sir,’ said the man.

-retired.
-In a few moments Alan Campbell walked in, looking very stern and
+The man bowed and retired.
+In a few moments Alan Campbell walked in, looking very stern and rather pale, his pallor being intensified by his coalblack hair and dark eyebrows.’

 ‘At last the door opened, and his servant entered.
-He turned
+He turned gazed eyes upon him.

 ‘Mr. Campbell, sir,’ said the man.

-A sigh of relief broke from his parched lips, and the colour
+A sigh of relief broke from his parched lips, and the colour came back to his cheeks.

-at once, Francis.’
-He felt he was himself again.
-His mood of cowardice had
+‘Ask him to come in at once, Francis.’
+He seemed to be himself again.
+His mood of cowardice looked as if it never was there.

-retired.
-In a few moments Alan Campbell walked in, he was stern and rather
+The man bowed and retired.
+In a few moments Alan Campbell walked in, looking very stern and rather pale, his pallor being intensified by his coalblack hair and dark eyebrows.’

-pale, his pallor being intensified by his coalblack hair and dark eyebrows.’
+The man bowed and retired.
+In a few moments Alan Campbell walked in, he was stern and rather pale, his pallor being intensified by his coalblack hair and dark eyebrows.’

 Third Person Omniscient POV: